Join the forum now and make a difference to the UK immigration system !!

 HSMP Forum won the HSMP Judicial Review in April 2008.
 The landmark Judgment was announced on 8th April 2008.
 The High Court ruled that the Home Office acted unlawfully in applying the retrospective HSMP extension criteria (PBS) changes to persons already admitted to the Highly Skilled Migrants Scheme as at the 7th day of November 2006.
 The Judgment emphasised that the benefits promised to migrants 'according to the terms prevailing at the date they joined' should be honored.
 As per the figures submitted by the Home Office to the court and Hansard (link) there have been approx., 50,000 principal HSMP applicants who were admitted between 2002 and as at 7th day of November 2006.
 Home Office was refused permission to appeal and they have decided to accept and implement the High Court Judgment.
 Our Barrister Michael Fordham, QC did an excellent job.
 Other Barristers who were involved during the legal challenge were Margaret Phelan, James Gillespie and Rick Scannell.
 Judgment is available here.
 More>>

-HSMP Forum is currently lobbying against the retrospective application of the Citizenship and Immigration Bill.
+HSMP Forum lobbied against the retrospective application of the Citizenship and Immigration Bill.
 Also, we are raising issues concerned with tier 1 migrants and their visa extensions during this economic downturn.
 HSMP Forum made submission to the Joint Committee on Human Rights for scrutiny of draft Immigration and Citizenship Bill>>

 In the present economic downturn migrants in the UK are subjected to further victimization by the UK government.
 Hardworking skilled migrants who have left their careers, uprooted their families and come to the UK to contribute to the economy are now left in the lurch.
 The economic downturn and recession have caused major turmoil for businesses and consequently unemployment has affected one and all.
 This has led to skilled migrants finding themselves in unforeseen difficult circumstances due to surprise redundancies and bankruptcies in business sectors across the board.
 A number of well-known companies have gone into liquidation in the last few months and every economic indication is that many other reputable companies are headed for similar dire straits as reports of major job cuts are now an almost daily occurrence.
 Reports from various professional bodies forecast more difficulty ahead with clear indications of frozen remuneration packages, wage cuts and further job losses.
 Under these circumstances, particularly migrants from outside the European Union are the first to face such salary cuts, redundancies and lack of opportunities.